huggingface/transformers/docs/source/en/llm_optims.md

 Large language models (LLMs) have pushed text generation applications, such as chat and code completion models, to the next level by producing text that displays a high level of understanding and fluency.
 But what makes LLMs so powerful - namely their size - also presents challenges for inference.

 Basic inference is slow because LLMs have to be called repeatedly to generate the next token.
-As the input sequence increases as generation progresses, it takes longer and longer for the LLM to process it.
+The input sequence increases as generation progresses, which takes longer and longer for the LLM to process.
 LLMs also have billions of parameters, making it a challenge to store and handle all those weights in memory.
-However, with a few optimization techniques, you can boost your inference speed and reduce memory usage.

 This guide will show you how to use the optimization techniques available in Transformers to accelerate LLM inference.